opnfv/moon/keystone-moon/doc/source/configuration.rst

   would ensure that the user object that is being deleted is in the same domain as the token provided.

-Every target object has an `id` and a `name` available as `target.<object>.id` and `target.<object>.name`.
+Every target object (except token) has an `id` and a `name` available as `target.<object>.id` and `target.<object>.name`.
 Other attributes are retrieved from the database and vary between object types.
 Moreover, some database fields are filtered out (e.g. user passwords).

 List of object attributes: